sameh00alsharawy/CILv2-weather-testing/README.md

 ### Phase 4: XAI Outlier Diagnostics
 1. Use the IQR method to flag the specific runs that resulted in critical spatial failures:
    `python extract_outliers.py`
-2. Re-run those specific failure frames back through the network with the custom LRP PyTorch hooks activated.
+2. Re-run those specific failure frames back through the network with the custom backward PyTorch hooks activated.
 You must pass the specific run name.
 For example, to process all evasion windows for run 7, execute:

    `python extract_batch_gradcam.py --run_name run_007_Town02_rt0_LHS_006`